LucisUrbe/sjtu-python-api/README.md

 ## To-do

 With logged-in state, spiders to be made will be able to fetch any convenient information and synthesize together, therefore make your online work smoother and more elegant.

+## Known Issues

+- Even after you entered correct user name and password, the login process may encounter "weak connection" errors.
+This may be caused by some protection strategies of the server and you are recommended to retry after waiting for at least 10 seconds.